spotinst/help/src/docs/ocean/features/labels-and-taints.md

 >**Example: Cilium:** Cilium recommends applying a taint such as `node.cilium.io/agent-not-ready=true:NoExecute` to prevent other pods from starting before Cilium has finished configuring the necessary networking on the node.

-The startup taint applied to a node is a dedicated temporary taint.
 The pod used for initialization will have a tolerance to this taint exclusively.
 Once the pod is ready, the application running on the pod will remove the taint from the node.

-The autoscaler treats nodes with the startup taint so that pending pods will be simulated on those nodes, even though the pods do not have the required toleration for the startup taint.

-After a short period, the startup taint is removed, and the pods are scheduled on those nodes.

->**Note:** If the `startupTaint` attribute cannot be removed for a specific node, Ocean will stop simulating pending pods on that node when the cluster's grace period expires.
+>**Note:** If the `startupTaint` attribute has not been removed for a specific node by the end of the cluster's grace period, a new node will be launched for any pending pods.
 The grace period starts when a node is created; its default is 5 minutes, and you can configure it in the cluster under `cluster.strategy.gracePeriod`.

-Ocean provides a `startupTaints` attribute to manage startup taints.

 ### Configure Startup Taints in the Spot API

 AWS Kubernetes only

-Prerequisite: Ocean controller version at least ?????
+Prerequisite: Ocean controller version at least v2.0.68

-Configure Ocean to consider your startup taints using the startupTaints attribute at the Ocean cluster and virtual node group levels.
+Configure Ocean to consider your startup taints using the `startupTaints` attribute at the Ocean cluster and virtual node group levels.

 *  Cluster: under `cluster.compute.launchSpecification`
    *  [Create Cluster](https://docs.spot.io/api/#tag/Ocean-AWS/operation/OceanAWSClusterCreate)